pulumi/docs/quickstart/index.md

 ```
 $ pulumi env init testing
-Environment 'testing' initialized; see `pulumi deploy` to deploy into it
+Environment 'testing' initialized; see `pulumi update` to deploy into it
 ```

 You can now run `pulumi env ls` to see the newly created environment:

 ```
 $ pulumi env ls
-NAME                 LAST DEPLOYMENT                                  RESOURCE COUNT
+NAME                 LAST UPDATE                                      RESOURCE COUNT
 testing*             n/a                                              n/a
 ```

-We can get a preview of what will happen during a deployment by running `pulumi plan`.
+We can get a preview of what will happen during a deployment by running `pulumi preview`.
 Running that command we get an error `Error: Missing required configuration variable 'aws:config:region'`.
-As the error states, before we can plan or deploy our application, we need to configure the AWS region we will be targetting.
+As the error states, before we can preview or update our application, we need to configure the AWS region we will be targetting.

 ```
 $ pulumi config aws:config:region us-west-2
 ```

-We can now run `pulumi plan`.
+We can now run `pulumi preview`.

 ```
-$ pulumi plan
+$ pulumi preview
-Planning changes:
+Previewing changes:
 + aws:ec2/securityGroup:SecurityGroup: (create)
       [urn=urn:lumi:testing::webserver::aws:ec2/securityGroup:SecurityGroup::web-secgrp]
       description: "Enable HTTP access"